MianOrbital/Orbital-Modpack-Manager/README.md

 If you are trying to use this without knowning "MastersChief"... this probably isnt something you want to do.

+To install:
+Just download the .exe in the files above

 There is like a 95% chance this doesn't actually work... it is also just an installer and a janky one at that... in the three partial tests I did: